rtreacy87/MLOps-Notes/Lab1/04-python-environment-setup.md

 This guide covers how to install Python and set up both venv and Conda virtual environments for ML development using infrastructure as code principles.

+> **Note:** For efficient management of virtual environments to minimize shell startup time, refer to the [Virtual Environments Wiki](supplementary/virtual-environments-wiki.md).

 ## Prerequisites

 - [WSL with Ubuntu installed](02-wsl-setup.md)